 - alongside cross-cutting results covering gender, protection and accountability to affected populations.
-Regular M&E feedback will be provided to beneficiaries and cooperating partners on monitoring findings. - 99.
+Regular M&E feedback will be provided to beneficiaries and cooperating partners on monitoring findings. - 103.
 Standard operating procedures for M&E are in place to identify staff roles and responsibilities at the country and sub-office levels.
 An M&E toolkit will provide the basis for training and support for WFP and partner staff.
 Digitalization of the monitoring tools alongside personalized vouchers with security parameters (barcodes) will allow WFP to improve the quality and speed of data collection, tracking, analysis and response.
-In remote areas and localities with high levels of insecurity, third-party monitoring and mobile post-distribution monitoring will be introduced. - 100.
+WFP will increase the number of monitors and expand the use of smartphones for data collection to enhance reporting processes.
+In remote areas and localities with high levels of insecurity, third-party monitoring and mobile post-distribution monitoring will be introduced. - 104.
 Performance will be assessed using early action reviews and decentralized evaluations.
 The 2017 gender decentralized evaluation and another decentralized evaluation of priority AAP activities in 2018 will inform the general food distribution, FFA and P4P strategies.